Department of Health & Drugscope: Recommendations for Needle/Syringe Exchanges

 These booklets are an enormously valuable guide to good practice in the field of drug injecting services and they come from a background of the very highest level of approval and expectations.
 They can be obtained from Drug scope (see links page for web site and contact details, or click on the picture on the right).

+There is an important lesson to be learnt from the HIV experience of the 1980's and 1990's - treatment should not be divorced from prevention.
 Accordingly, acute medical and nursing services for hepatitis C clearly have a role to play in the harm reduction and prevention processes - not only should they be providing the hospital-based expertise and services targetting the individual with hepatitis C, they should also be providing counselling and social support services and, furthermore, be able to offer expert leadership, guidance and training in all aspects of hepatitis C care (including clinical skills, counselling, vaccination issues, safer sex issues, family planning, co-infection with HIV and hepatitis B and D etc) to specialist drugs services, general practitioners and other key service providers.
 The social dimensions of hepatitis C, and especially counselling needs, are made clear in the new "Clinical guidelines on the management of hepatitis C" produced by the British Society of Gastroenterology (2001), the summary of which appears on "What's new page 4".

 It is the sacred duty of a doctor to care for a patient and to relieve human suffering.
 Because of the seriousness of hepatitis C as a disease and because spread of this infectious disease between human beings is potentially preventable, it would be morally wrong for health professionals simply to concentrate on the bits of the process that they happen to like (clinical assessment and treatment, for example) while failing to fully involve themselves with the social and psychological aspects of dealing with hepatitis C, including drug use.